Lumbar nerve roots

-The lumbar spine is unique because it needs to be flexible, pivot on an axis, allow for extension and also support most of the body’s weight.
-This combination of flexion and stress makes the lumbar spine far more prone to deterioration than any other spinal segment (with the cervical spine in the neck coming in a distant second).
-As a result, soft discs in between the vertebrae swell and become herniated, spinal canals narrow, facet joints weaken, and arthritis creeps in, all of which are common causes of compression of any of the five lumbar nerve roots, known also as the L1-L5 nerve roots.
+The lumbar spine is unique because it needs to be flexible, pivoting and allowing for movement while supporting most of the body’s weight.
+This combination of flexing and stress makes the lumbar spine far more prone to deterioration than any other area of the spine.
+As a result, the discs between the vertebrae can wear down and move out of alignment, leading to a series of spine conditions that can compress one of the L1-L5 nerve roots.

 Common symptoms of compression of the lumbar nerve roots may include: